alicevision/Meshroom/INSTALL.md

 > `dev_requirements` is only related to testing and packaging.
 It is not mandatory to run Meshroom.

 > [!NOTE]
-> It is recommended to use a [virtual python environment](https://docs.python.org/3.9/library/venv.html), like `python -m venv meshroom_venv`.
+> It is recommended to use a [virtual Python environment](https://docs.python.org/3.9/library/venv.html), like `python -m venv meshroom_venv`.

 ### Qt/PySide